truenas/middleware/docs/userguide/index.rst

 Enable Console Logging
 ----------------------

-To view system messages within the graphical administrative interface, go to :menuselection:`System --> Settings --> Advanced`.
+To view system messages within the graphical administrative interface, go to :menuselection:`System --> Advanced`.
 Check the box "Show console messages in the footer" and click "Save".
 The output of **tail -f /var/log/messages** will now be displayed at the bottom of the screen.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy its contents.